Watershed School Handbook

-Use it!
-It is your responsibility as a parent to check the website and news blog regularly.
-Please check the school events calendar, and the homework assignment calendar on the student, parent, and faculty intranets. (see home page)
+Please use it!
+It is your responsibility as a parent to check the website, calendar, and emails from school for updated information.
+Please check the school events calendar, social media pages, and the homework assignment calendar on the student, parent, and faculty intranets. (see home page).

 Watershed students typically are expected to do two or more hours of homework a night.
 Students are required to keep informed of assignments and are encouraged to contact faculty directly with questions.